SQream/sqream_docs/first_steps.rst

    executed

+.. _changing_value_order:

+**Changing Value Order**

-To change the order of values, specify the column order:
+You can change the order of values by specifying the column order, as shown in the following example:

 .. code-block:: psql